ckurau/naive-mean-reversion/README-nmr.md

 ### LOO Limit Price

 Entry limit = `prior_close * 1.005` (prior close + 0.5%).
 Orders that gap up more than 0.5% overnight will not fill.
-This is intentional -- it matches the backtest's gap filter behavior.
-Not-filled orders are logged as `NOT FILLED (gapped up)` in the morning summary and are expected behavior, not errors.
+This is intentional and correct -- logged as `NOT FILLED (gapped up)`, not an error.

 ### Parameter Sync Checklist (V35)